machinalis/telegraphy/README.rst

 This projects facilitates the integration of real-time features into a Django project.

+Django is not prepeared for handling real time web features.
+There are a lot of technologies like asynchronous servers, message queues, advanced key-value stores that are not trivial to integrate with Django.
+Telegraphy currently abstract messages as classes.
+In order to send some event to the browser, you must define an event class.

 You can easily extend you models to generate server-side, asynchronous, events that can be received (and handled) in your frontend templates, in real time.